mloberg/mloberg.github.com/site/_posts/2016-01-27-getting-started-with-jekyll.md

 advance Jekyll features and hopefully show you that Jekyll is a lot more powerful than you think.

+**Update 2/1/16**: GitHub Pages just upgraded to Jekyll 3.0 along with a few other changes to the service.
+You can view their [blog post][ghpages-jekyll3] for more information.

 [jekyll]: http://jekyllrb.com/
 [docs]: http://jekyllrb.com/docs/home/
 [requirements]: http://jekyllrb.com/docs/installation/#requirements